dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 #### LoRaWAN {#lorawan}

 LoRa is a low-power wide-area network technology.
 It is based on spread spectrum modulation techniques derived from chirp spread spectrum technology.
-It was developed by Cycleo of Grenoble, France and acquired by Semtech the founding member of the LoRa Alliance.

-LoRaWAN is a contender for NB-IoT.
-It lacks bidirectionality and data rate.
+LoRa is an LPWAN based on chirp spread spectrum modulation techniques developed in France by Cycleo, founded in 2009, and acquired by Semtech which founded the LoRa Alliance.
+Although it is a contender for NB-IoT, it lacks bidirectionality and data rate.

-* LoRaWAN performs better for short messages, but it is subjected to a very high penalty when more than one message per data block is required.
+* Although LoRaWAN performs better for brief messages, it incurs high energy usage when multiple messages are required.
-* Second, the LoRaWAN reliability mechanism must be ensured at the upper layers, and thus may incur higher energy costs.
+* Secondly, LoRaWAN messages are not guaranteed, and ensuring reliability on a hier level consumes even more energy in the use of user-defined acknowledgements.
-* Lower (sub-500 devices per gateway) scalability of LoRaWAN per base station compared to NB-IoT and GPRS.
-This low scalability is due to the limited number of channels and the lack of any scheduling between devices.
-To compensate for the low scalability, an increase in spatially diverse base stations would allow packets to be received by multiple base stations at varying received power levels.
+* LoRaWAN is only scalable to under 500 devices per gateway compared to NB-IoT and GPRS which can handle 100 times more.
+This is due the lack of scheduling between devices, duty-cycle limits and few channels.
+A suggestion is to increase the number of base stations in an area.

 LoRaWAN uses chirp-spread-spectrum (CSS) and is publically accessible from networks such as The Things Network (TTN).
 Unfortunately, although that has the best coverage, it only uses class A which means it cannot listen for asynchronous downlink messages except after an uplink (which defeats the purpose of avoid unnecessary uplink transmissions which draw large current) [@Adelantado2017].

 #### SigFox {#sigfox}

-Sigfox is a French global network operator founded in 2009 that builds wireless networks to connect low-power objects such as electricity meters and smartwatches, which need to be continuously on and emitting small amounts of data.
-Sigfox is based in Labège near Toulouse, France, and has over 375 employees.
+Sigfox, headquarted in France and founded in 2009, is a global network operator that has over 375 employees.
+In South Africa, its subsidiary is known as SquidNet.
 Briefly, SigFox is an ultra-narrow-band wireless technology that one can send 140 12-byte messages per day due to the duty cycle limitation of unlicensed frequencies.
 One can also receive 4 downlink ack messages, but this is not good enough when looking to optimize the sending of GPS/GNSS updates [@SigFox2016].
 SigFox is a contender for NB-IoT, but it lacks bidirectionality and datarate.

-Simulations show that with 55,000 devices transmitting the base station would reach the 270 simultaneously transmitting devices that Sigfox claims is possible while still ensuring a 99.9% PDR [@Thomas2018].
+Simulations show that with the random transmissions of 55k devices, a base station can still receive and process 270 simultaneous messages while still ensuring a 99.9% PDR [@Thomas2018].

 <!--Bidirectional: NB-IoT and Dash7 {#bidirectional_lpwans}-->